samiracho/HealthChecker/README.md

 ```

 ## Building docker Image

-A helper bash script have been included in order to:
+A helper bash script have been included in order to pass the tests and if all pass, build the docker image with the name **healthchecker:latest**

-Pass the tests and if all pass, build the docker image with the name **healthchecker:latest**
+> If you don't have Docker installed you have to follow the Docker Installation docs for your system.

 ```bash
 ./build.sh